Dylan-M-afk/forum-system/README.md

 The project has two main directories, client and server.
 You must install dependencies and run each in seperate terminals.

-To install the project, follow these steps:
+To install the project, follow one of these two guides:

+### Automated Install
+#### 1. Configure Environment:
+Run the 1_Configure_Env.bat script.
+This script will automatically rename and configure the required data by prompting you for input.

+#### 2. Install and Run:
+Run the 2_Install_and_Run.bat script.
+This will install both the client and server dependencies and open two additional command prompt windows to run the client and server.
+Any time after this in the future you only need to run Run_No_Install.bat.

+#### 3. Future Runs:
+After the initial setup, for subsequent runs, you only need to execute Run_No_Install.bat.

+### Manual install

-### 1. Clone the repository:
+#### 1. Clone the repository:

 ```sh
 git clone https://github.com/Dylan-M-afk/forum-system.git
 ```

-### 2. Navigate to the project directory:
+#### 2. Navigate to the project directory:

 ```sh
 cd forum-system
 ```

-### 3. Install client dependencies:
+#### 3. Install client dependencies:
 Navigate to the client folder, and install, then run the program with start.

 ```sh